Lifeboats of the Titanic: Lifeboat 8 (port)

-The occupants of Boat 8 spent the night rowing towards what they thought were the lights of a ship on the horizon, but turned around at daybreak when Carpathia actually arrived on the scene from the opposite direction.
-They had travelled further from the scene than any other lifeboat and had a long row back; it was not until 7:30 A.M. that they were picked up.
+The occupants of Lifeboat 8 spent the night rowing towards what they thought were the lights of a ship on the horizon but turned around at daybreak when Carpathia actually arrived on the scene from the opposite direction.
+They had travelled further from the scene than any other lifeboat and had a long row back; It was not until 7:30 a.m. that they were picked up.

 Emergency Lifeboat 1 (starboard)

-Lifeboat 1 was the first Emergency Lifeboat to be launched at 1:05 A.M. under the supervision of Murdoch and Lowe.
+Lifeboat 1 was the first Emergency Lifeboat to be launched at 1:10 a.m. under the supervision of Murdoch and Lowe.
 It became one of the most controversial episodes in the aftermath of the disaster, both because the craft only contained 12 people and because of the alleged misconduct of two of its occupants, Sir Cosmo Duff-Gordon and his wife, Lucy, Lady Duff-Gordon, famous as the dress designer "Lucile" of London, Paris and New York.
 The boat was one of Titanic's two emergency cutters with a capacity of 40.
-Of the twelve people aboard, seven were crewmen and the remaining five were First Class passengers.
+Of the twelve people aboard, seven were crewmen and the remaining five were First-Class passengers.

 Its composition was not, however, a departure from Murdoch's interpretation of the "women and children first" directive.
 He had already allowed several married couples and single men to board lifeboats.
-Cosmo Duff Gordon had been standing on deck with his wife and her secretary, Miss Laura Mabel Francatelli, watching the launching of three other lifeboats when, as Boat 1 was being prepared, he asked Murdoch if his party could board.
+Cosmo Duff-Gordon had been standing on deck with his wife and her secretary, Laura Mabel Francatelli, watching the launching of three other lifeboats when, as Lifeboat 1 was being prepared, he asked Murdoch if his party could board.
 Murdoch assented and also allowed two Americans, Abram Salomon and Charles E. H. Stengel, to enter.
 He then instructed a group of six stokers to board, along with Lookout George Symons, whom he placed in charge of the boat.
-As the craft was lowered, Greaser Walter Hurst, watching the procedure from a lower deck, remarked to a crewmate: "If they are sending the boats away they might as well put some people in them."
+As the craft was lowered, Greaser Walter Hurst, watching the procedure from a lower deck, remarked to a crewmate: "If they are sending the boats away, they might as well put some people in them."